 One thing to remember is that a workout doesn’t have to last an hour for it to be worthwhile.
 Often times when I’m incredibly busy I train at home and my workouts don’t last longer than thirty minutes.
 So there’s always that option.

 All you need at home is a pair of rings.
 Throw in a kettlebell or two with that and you’re set.

-Two can work, but obviously, 5-6 days will be much, much better if you’re looking to make a dramatic physical transformation.
-This gives you more opportunities to send an anabolic signal to your body, meaning you’ll have more growth stimulation throughout each week.
+Two can work, but obviously, doing something active 5-6 days will be much, much better if you’re looking to make a dramatic physical transformation.

 The human body is built to move; not sit around on the couch.

 Remember what Jack LaLanne said- to rest is to rust.